Manpreet Singh Badal: Indian National Congress

 After merging his party with the Indian National Congress, he was awarded the party ticket to contest from Bathinda Urban constituency.
 He won the seat defeating his rival from the Aam Aadmi Party by 18,480 votes in the Punjab assembly elections held in March 2017.
-In 2022 elections he lost the seat to Aam Aadmi party by 63,581 votes which is the highest margin lost by any candidate in entire Punjab elections of 2022.[23].
+In the 2022 elections he lost the seat to Aam Aadmi party by 63,581 votes which is the highest margin lost by any candidate in entire Punjab elections of 2022.[23].
 He resigned from Indian National Congress on 18 January 2023.

 Bhartiya Janata Party

-Manpreet Singh Badal quit the Indian National Congress and joined the Bhartiya Janata Party (BJP) on 19 January 2023.
+After, he quit the Indian National Congress Manpreet Singh Badal joined the Bhartiya Janata Party (BJP) on 19 January 2023.

 Family

 He is married to Vinu Badal, and he has a son and a daughter.